 Whenever possible and appropriate, development should include planting schemes of native hedgerows and trees to preserve and enhance the special characteristics of Buckland Newton Parish.
 Any landscaping should be in sympathy with the existing natural landscape, including the preservation and strengthening of existing wildlife corridors.
-Appropriate consideration should be given to surface water management and the inclusion of sustainable urban drainage
+Appropriate consideration should be given to surface water management and the inclusion of sustainable urban drainage.
+A Biodiversity Mitigation Plan should be submitted for all development proposals on greenfield sites larger than 0.1 hectare in size, to secure biodiversity protection and enhancement.

-APPENDIX 1:-POLICY MAPS
+APPENDIX 1:-POLICY MAP